starcitizen-lug/knowledge-base/wiki/Home.md

 #### Nvidia News

-> (March 15, 2023) **Severe frame drops on 3.18**
+> (March 25, 2023) **Severe frame drops on 3.18**
-> - We're currently tracking VRAM exhaustion problems on nvidia cards and 3.18.
+> - Some Penguins are seeing VRAM exhaustion problems on nvidia cards and 3.18.
+CIG has released a hotfix that fixes a vram leak, but some are still experiencing issues.
 Keep an eye on our Discord tech support channel, but no solutions have been found just yet besides switching to AMD.
+> - The 530 series of drivers appears to make this problem worse.
+Switching to 525 may help, see [this thread](https://forums.developer.nvidia.com/t/vram-allocation-issues/239678).

 > (Jan 27, 2023) **Required DXVK version**
 > - DXVK 2.1 may resolve issues Penguins had with previous versions of DXVK and may perform better without async.